Alfred Shelhamer

-In 1940 he rode Level Best, Champion 2 year old filly, to a 5 length victory in the Old Colony Stake at Narragansett Park.
+Shelhamer rode Sun Egret to a fifth place finish in the 1938 Preakness Stakes won by Dauber.
+In 1940 he rode Level Best, American Champion Two-Year-Old Filly, to a 5 length victory in the Old Colony Stakes at Narragansett Park.
+In 1942 he was aboard Sweep Swinger and finished tenth in the Kentucky Derby won by Shut Out.
 He was under contract to Hall of Fame trainer H. Guy Bedwell and rode most of his races on the Maryland circuit until his retirement in 1945.

 The best horse that he rode was U.S. Triple Crown Champion and two time Horse of the Year Whirlaway.

 After hanging up his tack, Mr. Shelhamer became a racing official in varying capacities.
 It was his use of riding knowledge that helped further the use of the Film Patrol in monitoring races at the track.
 He was one of three stewards at the very first Breeder's Cup at Hollywood Park Racetrack in 1984 that saw the winner Wild Again remain in first position after a roughly run stretch drive.
 Gate Dancer was taken down from 2nd to 3rd for interference and Slew o' Gold was moved up to second in a race long remembered.

-Mr. Shelhamer died in Hollywood, CA in 1986.
+Alfred Shelhamer died in Hollywood, California in 1986.